datahub-project/datahub/docs/what/relationship.md

 Since all relationships are explicitly declared, it’s fairly easy for a user to discover what relationships are available and their directionality by inspecting the [relationships directory](../../metadata-models/src/main/pegasus/com/linkedin/metadata/relationship).
 It’s also possible to provide a UI for the catalog of entities and relationships for analysts who are interested in building complex graph queries to gain insights into the metadata.

+## High Cardinality Relationships

+See [this doc](../advanced/high-cardinality.md) for suggestions on how to best model relationships with high cardinality.